nibrasissa/cervirisk-mm/README.md

                                                 └──────────────────┘
 ```

 The four sources are independent: there is no public dataset linking host genotype, HPV strain, and clinical outcome for the same patient.
-CerviRisk-MM solves this with **explicit assembly** rather than fake record joins — real biopsy outcomes from UCI are anchor points; strain assignments, host PRS, and ancestry matching are augmentations sampled from published priors with provenance tags.
+CerviRisk-MM solves this with **explicit assembly** rather than fake record joins.
+The real biopsy outcomes from UCI are anchor points; strain assignments, host PRS, and ancestry matching are augmentations sampled from published priors with provenance tags.
 The data integrity contract is enforced by `src/storage/provenance.py` and verified by `tests/test_no_leakage.py`.

 ---